 6. Create an action plan for implementation.

-Now that you have your new and improved process mapped out, it’s time to implement.
+Now that you have your new process mapped out, it’s time to implement it.
 Create a realistic action plan your team can handle to make the new process a reality.
 It helps to have a project manager on hand to ensure implementation goes smoothly, and to keep stakeholders accountable.

-In all, here’s what your final value stream map could look like (with some adjustments that are specific to sales and not manufacturing).
+In all, here’s what your final value stream map could look like.

 At its core, value stream mapping is the same as creating flowcharts — only with unique VSM symbols, which we go over below.